dataiku/dss-visual-edit/docs/going-further.md

 ## Feedback loops

 In some use cases the data to review/edit in the webapp depends on previous edits.
-Check out our [sample project](sample-project-join-companies) that demonstrates this and shares best practices.
+Check out our samples projects that demonstrate this and share best practices:

+* Company Reconciliation
+* AI Feedback App

 ## FAQ